-This project uses cutting edge technology and imagery to produce spatial information on fire hazard and impacts needed by planners, land managers and emergency services to manage fire at landscape scales.
-The group works closely with agencies to better understand their procedures and information needs, comparing these with the spatial data and mapping methods that are readily available, and developing the next generation of mapping technologies to help them prepare and respond to bushfires.
+This project uses cutting-edge technology and imagery to produce spatial information on fire hazard and impacts needed by planners, land managers and emergency services to manage fire at landscape scales.
+The team works closely with agencies to better understand their procedures and information needs, comparing these with the spatial data and mapping methods that are readily available, and developing the next generation of mapping technologies to help them prepare and respond to bushfires.

 The project is focused on two related activities:

-- Fire hazard mapping and monitoring – this focuses on spatial information of fuel load, structure and moisture properties that can assist fire preparedness through better fire danger ratings and fire behaviour predictions.
+- Fire hazard mapping and monitoring – this focuses on spatial information of fuel load, structure that can assist fire preparedness through better fire danger ratings and fire behaviour predictions.
 This supports logistics and resources planning by emergency services, and can also improve fire management by helping guide activities such as scheduling and implementing prescribed burning.
-Discussions between researchers and end-users indicate that the greatest and most urgent information gap is spatial information on forest fuel load, structure and moisture.

 |21 Mar 2014||Monitoring and prediction||7.35 MB (7.35 MB)||flood, modelling, multi-hazard|